Glencore, Xstrata hammer out premium as deal nears

-Sources involved in the talks have told Reuters the sweetener is likely to be "high single digit to low double digit."
-One source familiar with the companies said a ratio of 2.7 to 2.8 Glencore shares per Xstrata share was currently on the table, implying a premium of roughly 8 percent based on last Wednesday's closing price.
+Sources involved in the talks have told Reuters the sweetener is likely to be "high single digit to low double digit".
+One source familiar with the companies said a ratio of 2.7 to 2.8 Glencore shares per Xstrata share was currently on the table, implying a premium of roughly 8 percent.

-"I think a 2.8 ratio is relatively modest, but reasonable," said Nik Stanojevic, analyst at Brewin Dolphin.

-"Xstrata is not a takeout target for anyone else on account of Glencore's stake."

-Xstrata, the world's fourth-largest diversified miner, announced last week that it was in discussions with Glencore, already its single largest shareholder, a move expected ever since Glencore's $10 billion listing last May.
+Xstrata, the world's fourth-largest diversified miner, announced last week that it was in discussions with Glencore, already its single largest shareholder, confirming talks were back on after years of on-off negotiations, in a development expected by the market since the Glencore's $10 billion listing last May.

-At 1500 GMT, Glencore's shares had fallen four percent and Xstrata was down 2 percent, compared with a 0.8 percent decline for the FTSE350 mining index.

-Some independent Xstrata shareholders have told Reuters that they must be compensated for loss of the company's long-term growth.
+It is still unclear whether a premium of around 8 percent will draw enough support from independent Xstrata shareholders to push the deal through but some told Reuters the longer-term benefits of the deal could be enough to compensate for a minimal sweetener.

-"Xstrata has higher quality assets with better growth prospects over the next five and ten years than Glencore," said Richard Buxton, head of UK equities at fund manager Schroders.
+"Xstrata has higher quality assets with better growth prospects over the next five and ten years than Glencore," Richard Buxton, head of UK equities at fund manager Schroders said.
 "We therefore need to be adequately compensated for the dilution of that quality and growth."

 Sources familiar with the discussions point to a jump in Xstrata's shares since the deal was announced, as by Friday's close, the stock was already up 33 percent against the average over the previous three months.